-Mechanical Sympathy is the personal webpage of Timothy King, a writer, digital artist, technician and teacher.
-On this page you will find articles on digital technology, photography, visual arts, education, mechanics and motorcycling.
+Mechanical Sympathy is the personal webpage of Timothy King, a writer, digital artist, photographer, technician and teacher.
+On this page you will find articles on digital technology, photography, digital arts, education, edtech, mechanics and motorcycling.

 Why Mechanical Sympathy?

 From my first bicycle to Meccano to my early experiences with computers, I’ve always had an affinity for machines.
 I find it as easy to think machines have souls as I do people or animals.
 A human being can work in concert with a machine to become something more than either of them could without the other.

 I’ve found this sympathetic approach to machinery offers me insight into all manner of technology, but it also allows me a deeper understanding and a more powerful joy in operating machines.

 After millwrighting for a couple of years I’d gotten myself into academics partly because I didn’t want to go home from work filthy every day.
 Some years later, teaching English, I found that I missed getting my hands dirty and doing something tangible.
 My return to mechanics began by getting myself qualified as a computer engineering teacher, which in turn introduced me to Matthew Crawford’s Shop Class As Soulcraft.
 Suddenly my academic background was shedding light on and helping me redefine my technical talent.